 Cats may have excellent balance and can right themselves from a fall, but this doesn’t mean they are invincible.
-Any pet parent who lives in a tall building and has a patio area knows how nice it is to sit out there and they also know their pets enjoy sunning themselves out there too.
-Windowsills are popular areas for cats and they love to watch birds, people, and smell the air.
+Any pet parent who lives in a tall building and has a patio area knows how nice it is to sit out there.
+It’s also great to share that space with your cat.
 However, cats hanging out on the edge of open windows or on a patio puts them at risk for falling.

 Unfortunately, when cats fall from high places, they don’t land squarely on their feet.
 Instead, they land with their feet slightly splayed apart and this can cause severe head and pelvis injuries.

 High-Rise Syndrome is preventable with a few tips:

 - Check your screen windows and make sure they are sturdy.